 - 2 tablespoon sweet relish

 - 1 tablespoon mustard

 - ¼ teaspoon paprika

-- In a bowl add all the ingredients except the eggs and the potato.
+- In a bowl add the mayonnaise, mustard, spices, salt, and sweet relish.
 Mix well.

-- Add the cooled potato and mix well.
+- Add the carrot, eggs, and the finely chopped onion and mix the ingredients well.

-- Cover and refrigerate for at least three hours.
+- Cover and refrigerate for at least three hours before serving.

-- Make sure the potatoes are cold before adding it to the salad.
+- Make sure the potatoes are cold before adding them to the salad.